 The Jardin Botanico is divided into zones: Caldas Lake, Tropical Forest, Garden of the Orquideorama, The House of Butterflies, Desert Garden, and Garden of the Palms.
-The zones are designed to follow the ecosystems and to also serve as habitat to different birds and insects.
+The zones are designed to follow the ecosystems and also serve as habitats for different birds and insects.

-Jardín Botánico is also one of the most visited tourist attractions of Medellin.
-Many families, couples, students, and tourists spend many hours to relax in the open green spaces.
+Jardín Botánico is also one of the most visited tourist attractions in Medellin.
+Many families, couples, students, and tourists spend many hours relaxing in the open green spaces.
 The gardens also host several events over the course of the year.
 Orquideorama is one of its outdoor event areas.

 My favorite way to enjoy the botanical gardens is to just bring along a picnic lunch and hang out in one of the beautiful spaces, especially the area surrounding the lake, where you can catch all sorts of birds and wildlife, including the resident iguanas who may try and steal a bite of your lunch.